sisoe24/Nuke-Tools/README.md

 ## Nuke Python Stubs

-> The stubs are pre-generated and you can check more about the project [here](https://github.com/sisoe24/Nuke-Python-Stubs).
+> The stubs are pre-generated and you can check more about the github project [here](https://github.com/sisoe24/Nuke-Python-Stubs).

 Nuke Tools now includes python stubs for Nuke.

+Although they are just simple stubs files, _for the most part_ they have the type annotation declared, so vscode will be able to infer the type of the variable.

 The command `Add Stubs to Workspace` will add the stubs path to `python.analysis.extraPaths` of your workspace settings folder.
+Alternatively you could enable the settings: `Auto Add Stubs Path` to automatically add them to each new workspace that contains a `*.py` file.

+### Other ways to add the stubs

-Alternatively the stubs can be found inside the extension folder: `$HOME/.vscode/extensions/virgilsisoe.nuke-tools/Nuke-Python-Stubs/nuke_stubs`.
+The stubs can be found inside the extension folder: `$HOME/.vscode/extensions/virgilsisoe.nuke-tools/Nuke-Python-Stubs/nuke_stubs`.

+There are a few ways to add them:

-> Note: if you decide to add manually the stubs path to the global settings `python.analysis.extraPaths`, you should keep in mind that, if creating a `python.analysis.extraPaths` workspace settings, it will override the global one.
-The command `Add Stubs to Workspace` takes care of this by adding the workspace settings only if there is no global setting or the workspace has overwritten the global but it does not have the path.
+* Add the path to the global settings `python.analysis.extraPath`.
+Keep in mind that, if you need a custom settings in your workspace, the workspace settings will override the global one so you need to re add the stubs path to your workspace settings.
->
+* Add the path to the global setting: `python.analysis.stubPath`.
+Because this setting is a simple string, only one path can be specified at the time, so if you are using it for something else, you need to move the stubs folder into the location.

 ## BlinkScript

 >  [NukeServerSocket](#nukeserversocket) >= 0.1.0 is needed in order for this to work.